msantos/ewpcap/README.md

         Open a network interface and begin receiving packets.

+        The returned Socket in the 'ok' tuple must be kept by the process.
+When the socket goes out of scope, the pcap filter will be shut down and all resources associated with the socket will be freed.
+See also close/1.

         Dev is the name of the network device.
 If an empty binary (<<>>) is passed in, pcap will select a default interface.